sanity-io/descriptors/docs/format.md

   - Loop over each element and emit each value recursively.
   - Emit `ARRAY_END`.
 - If the value is an object:
+  - Loop over each pair:
+    - Start a new stream.
+    - Emit the key as an UTF-8 encoded string to that stream.
+    - Emit the value recursively to that stream.
+    - Produce the hash of that stream.
   - Emit `OBJECT_START`.
-  - Loop over each pair:
+  - Loop over the hashes in order:
-    - Emit the key as an UTF-8 encoded string.
-    - Emit the value recursively.
+    - Emit the hash.
   - Emit `OBJECT_END`.